qaalabs/fabric/docs/05-dataflows-gen2/instructions.md

     !!! quote ""
         ![New lakehouse.](../img/new-lakehouse.png)

+2. View the new lakehouse, and note that the **Lakehouse explorer** pane on the left enables you to browse tables and files in the lakehouse:

+    - The **Tables** folder contains tables that you can query using SQL semantics.
+Tables in a Microsoft Fabric lakehouse are based on the open source *Delta Lake* file format, commonly used in Apache Spark.

+    - The **Files** folder contains data files in the OneLake storage for the lakehouse that aren't associated with managed delta tables.
+You can also create shortcuts in this folder to reference data that is stored externally.

+Currently, there are no tables or files in this lakehouse.

 ## Step 4: Create a Dataflow (Gen2) to ingest data

 Now that you have a lakehouse, you need to ingest some data into it.
 One way to do this is to define a dataflow that encapsulates an *extract, transform, and load* (ETL) process.